Will Kumon help my child at school?

 For many years, Kumon Instructors and school teachers nationwide have observed first-hand the transformative effect that regular Kumon study has on children’s performance at school.
-But in 2020, for the first time, this has been put - quite literally - to the test.
+But in 2020, for the first time, this was put - quite literally - to the test.
 The Education Policy Institute, the UK’s leading education thinktank, carried out a large-scale independent study aiming to investigate the link between studying the Kumon Maths Programme and children’s performance in their end-of-primary-school exams.
 The results make for impressive reading.

 National data was used to compare the May 2019 SATs results of Year 6 pupils who’d studied Kumon with those who hadn’t.
 In short, the study revealed that Kumon pupils significantly outperformed their peers in their exams; achieving scores that placed them over a year ahead of the national average, and over six months ahead of their matched peers in maths.

 This came as very exciting, though unsurprising news for the hundreds of Kumon Instructors around the country who dedicate themselves to developing the maths and English skills of children in their local communities.
 Rajul Shah, Instructor of the Kumon Prudhoe Study Centre, told us, “This is great news for anyone considering the benefits of Kumon study!
 I’m so proud to be supporting children on their path to achieving excellence.”